pygmyperch/melfuR/README.md

 # melfuR
-A collection of R scripts for exploratory analysis of ddRAD data and other (hopefully) useful utilities.
+A collection of R scripts for exploratory analysis of ddRAD data, spatial analyses and other (hopefully) useful utilities.

 # How to Install